mes-uu/transmission-measurements-project/testbed/conotrol_and_datalogging_sytem/README.md

-# Conotrol and Datalogging Sytem
+# Control and Datalogging System

 This README documents hardware with a [description](#description), a [list of materials](#list-of-materials), instructions for the [assembly](#assembly), additional [remarks](#remarks), and [example use cases](#example-use-cases).
 The software for the main board and an example for interface boards connecting to an Arduino is provided in the [software](./software/) directory.